manahshetty/M.A.R.S.S.Z/README.md

 For the Synonyms Generator, Extracting Correct Words, which had at least 3 synonyms required a lot of Debugging, Trial & Testing.
 However, we managed to make our script compatible with Word Lists Images

+-> Front End:
+The alignment of the div tags differed for different screen sizes causing a problematic display of the UI on certain screen sizes.
+Using viewport seems to be solving this issue.